nxli/TASTE/README.md

 * `A` denotes the static feature matrix
 * `X` denotes the temporal feature matrix
 * `V`, `F`, `H` are the matrices obtained from the `fit` function.

+### In Memory of Ardavan (Ari) Afshar

+Ari is a good mentor in directing us with this project.
+It is really sad to see a good person not around any more.
+RIP Ari, you will be missed.
+[Kudoboard](https://www.kudoboard.com/boards/7Rxs5p8Q)